fish-hue/Rainbow-Table-Generator/README.md

 # To collect hashes run hash-collector.py
 python hash-collector.py

+This will search a URL for all hashes in any format and display them with the option to save as a file

 # To create a Rainbow Table
-# Select hashimo-sha1.py or hashimo-md5.py and execute as follows:
+Select hashimo-sha1.py or hashimo-md5.py and execute as follows:

-python hashimo-sha1
+Type: python hashimo-sha1

 -or-

-python hashimo-md5.py
+Type: python hashimo-md5.py
 # Follow prompts to create a custom table
 This will create a .txt file full of MD5 hashes and corresponging plaintext values.
 There will be a prompt to enter plaintext that will be converted to MD5 for search in the created table